-Moving into Lancashire greenery is a dream come true for many people.
-The Saddleworth Moors provide some of the most stunning countryside panoramas and walks in the wider Lancashire area.
+Moving into Greater Manchester greenery is a dream come true for many people.
+The Saddleworth Moors provide some of the most stunning countryside panoramas and walks in the wider Greater Manchester area.
 Therefore, there is little wonder why so many people choose to buy park homes at The Moorlands, based in the heart of the district.

-Offering luxury properties, this beautiful slice of Lancashire country remains a favourite spot for thousands of people every year.
+Offering luxury properties, this beautiful slice of Greater Manchester country remains a favourite spot for thousands of people every year.
 It offers a spectacular opportunity for families and couples to downsize to cosier, quieter properties closer to the wide-open countryside.

 The Moorlands Park is a park which combines everyday convenience with incredible luxury.
 It is situated close enough to main roads for ease of access, yet is far enough away from frantic city life to offer genuine peace and quiet.
 This factor helps to make the park increasingly popular year after year.